This blog may contain affiliate links. Read our disclosure policy for more info.

 Where you stay is one of the most important parts of your trip and in Banff, the selection can be overwhelming and expensive.
 There are lots of different areas to consider when it comes to deciding where to stay in Banff National Park.
 There are also plenty of great hotels in Banff town to consider.
 Below are some amazing hotels we recommend for a variety of budgets!

-The Banff Inn is the perfect mix of comfort and affordability.
-It has a budget-friendly price tag but also comes with lots of luxuries.
-The hotel is located right on Banff Ave and all rooms are air-conditioned.
+The Banff Inn is a fantastic midrange hotel that combines comfort with an incredibly welcoming atmosphere.
+I love staying here as not only is the hotel located right on Banff Ave, but all rooms are air-conditioned, and the staff are so friendly!
 In the hotel, you’ll find a hot tub, steam room, and sauna, as well as a restaurant and bar.

-With rooms starting from $255 CAD per night, you should book the Banff Inn well in advance as this is one of the most popular hotels in Banff.
+Rooms here at the Banff Inn start at around $266 per night, and I highly recommend booking well in advance, as this is one of the most popular hotels in Banff.

-Pushing up into the mid-range budget, the Banff Rocky Mountain Resort has a swimming pool, hot tub, gym, and all the rooms have kitchenettes or full kitchens.
-It is the perfect place for families since two and three-bedroom units are also on offer.
-The location is peaceful on Tunnel Mountain but yet only a 5-minute drive from Banff town.
+Another fantastic midrange hotel is Banff Rocky Mountain Resort, which has a swimming pool, hot tub, gym, and all the rooms have kitchenettes or full kitchens.
+It’s the perfect place for families, since they also have two and three-bedroom units to pick from.

-The Fairmont Banff Springs is easily the most luxurious hotel in Banff.
-It’s not cheap, but the place is simply incredible – it seriously looks like a castle!
-Inside the hotel, you’ll find 11 restaurants, 14 shops, bowling, bars, a top-rated spa, a couple of pools, and so much more.
-It’s a luxury resort-like stay and the only one of its kind in Banff.
+The Fairmont Banff Springs is by far the most luxurious hotel in Banff.
+It’s definitely not cheap, but the place is simply incredible – it seriously looks like a castle!
+Inside this one-of-a-kind hotel, you’ll find 11 restaurants, 14 shops, bowling, bars, a top-rated spa, a couple of pools, and so much more.

-If you’re visiting Banff on a honeymoon, then this should be the hotel you choose!
-You can check prices and room availability for Fairmont online here.
+If you’re celebrating something special, such as a honeymoon, then this should be the hotel you choose!
+A one-night stay starts at around $744 CAD, and you can check prices and room availability for Fairmont online here.

 Important info: Accommodation in Banff can be tricky.
 For starters, you need to book well in advance if you want to have a large selection.
 I suggest booking a place ASAP!
 Using Booking.com is great too because lots of hotels offer free cancellation, so just lock in a place (or two) for now and make the final decision later!